 - The proposed 1970s series Star Trek: Phase II was eventually reworked into becoming Star Trek: The Motion Picture.
 The plot of TMP was an expansion of the proposed pilot for Phase II, and the ending even has the crew set off on their next voyage.
 A dozen scripts were written for Phase II before the movie was greenlighted (one script being recycled for the second season of TNG), but none are considered actual canon since the series never came to light.
 Still, the time frame of Phase II and the adventures of the Enterprise are an established part of Trek canon, which fills in the gap between TMP and Star Trek II: The Wrath of Khan.

 - Buffy the Vampire Slayer, the series, accepts the broad strokes of Buffy the Vampire Slayer, the movie.
-Specifically, it takes the original screenplay by Joss Whedon as correct, while ignoring all the (many) differences that accumulated through Executive Meddling (for instance, an early episode of the series refers to Buffy burning down her old school's gym to kill the vampires inside, which happened in Whedon's version of the story but not in the finished film).
+Specifically, it takes the original screenplay by Joss Whedon as correct, while ignoring all the (many) differences that accumulated through Executive Meddling (for instance, the first episode of the series refers to Buffy burning down her old school's gym to kill the vampires inside, which happened in Whedon's version of the story but not in the finished film).
 A comic was eventually produced called "The Origin", which tells the movie's story in the style of the series.

 - Stargate SG-1 did this with the original Stargate movie, mostly the primary concept of the Stargate, they encountered the people on the planet Abydos, they killed Ra with a nuke and Daniel stayed behind with his new wife before the series began.
 What they changed was the specifics of Stargate travel (the stargate doesn't reach across the universe, just the Milky Way galaxy), the nature of the aliens (parasitic snakes instead of The Greys wearing human suits) and the addition of a specific species name (Goa'uld).
 With many things, if it wasn't specified in the movie they were at liberty to make up their own canon.